bmorton/deployster/README.md

 * **CoreOS cluster** - There are some tutorials for doing this on [DigitalOcean][digitalocean] and [Azure][azure].
 Make sure to be using version 550.0.0 or greater of CoreOS so that Fleet's HTTP API is available for Deployster to use.
 * **Images hosted on the public Docker Hub Registry** - They [can be private][registry-authentication], but for now they must come from the same user on the public Docker Hub Registry.
 There's a todo item below to make this better.
-* **Expose an HTTP service on port 3000** - This should be configurable in the future too.
+* **HTTP service exposed on port 3000 of container** - This should be configurable in the future too.
-* **Containers are stateless** - Linking in volumes is currently not supported.
+* **Stateless containers** - Linking in volumes is currently not supported.
 Again, something for the future.
 * **Vulcand running** - For [zero downtime deploys][zero-downtime] of new versions of services.
+* **Automatic environment configuration** - As we're currently reusing the same unit file for all services, environment variables can't be passed to containers at boot, so containers need to use something like [etcd], [consul], or [confd][confd] to bootstrap themselves at launch.

 ### Getting started